 The interposed entity satisfies the test if small business participation percentages in that entity totalling at least 90% are held by CGT concessions stakeholders of the company or trust in which the shares or interests are held.
 As with the significant individual test, the participation percentage can be held directly or indirectly through multiple interposed entities.

-For more information, see the Advanced guide to capital gains tax concessions for small business 2012-13.
+• Advanced guide to capital gains tax concessions for small business 2013-14.